 Attending school regularly helps children feel better about school, themselves, and builds a strong academic foundation.
 It's important to build this habit early on so that children learn the importance of arriving at school every day on time.
 High attendance helps students do well in high school and college, and increase their earning potential in adulthood.

 Build the Habit of Good Attendance Early

 What You Can Do:

 - Set a regular bed time and morning routine.

 - Lay out clothes and pack backpacks the night before.

-- Make sure your child has the required shots (before 1st day of school)
+- Make sure your child has all the required shots (before the first day of school).